xeokit/xeokit-bim-viewer/README.md

 * Uses [xeokit](https://xeokit.io) for efficient model loading and rendering.
 * Works in all major browsers, including mobile.
-* Loads models from the file system.
+* Can load models from the file system.
 * Loads multiple models.
-* Saves and loads BCF viewpoints
+* Saves and loads BCF viewpoints.
 * 3D and 2D viewing modes.
 * Interactively X-ray, highlight, show, hide and section objects.
 * Tree views of structure, layers and storeys.